hyperledger/indy-hipe/text/return-route/README.md

 }
 ```

 If transport decorators are desired but no message needs to be sent, a `noop` message can be sent.
+This is useful if making a request to an agent just to establish a return route.

 ```json
 {